- What is the difference between a conversion and an associated conversion?

-What are Google Analytics Assisted Conversions?
+- Google Analytics Assisted Conversion Features

 Associated conversions – visits that lead to a conversion through a chain of sequences with the participation of a specific channel, source.
 In other words, they are often called hidden because they are not visible in your AdWords account.
 In this case, the user can get to the site from several sources, interacting with the site before the conversion occurs.